Answers to Frequently Asked Questions Regarding Emergency Delays/Closures (Plan B)

 Normal operations (everyone coming into work on their scheduled time) is Plan A. Plan B is instituted in an emergency and requires essential staff (UK HealthCare, Physical Plant, Auxiliary Services, IT, etc.) to report to work.
 Plan B is outlined in HR Policy and Procedure # 71.0, University Emergencies.
-[Note: Essential employees are required to come to work on a normal schedule regardless of any Plan B delays, closures, or cancellations.]
+[Note: Essential employees are required to come to work on a normal schedule regardless of any delays or closures.]
 If you are unsure if you are an “essential employee”, see below for details or contact your supervisor.

 You should be notified of your status by your department.
 In general, essential-status employees include but are not necessarily limited to:

 - All UK HealthCare employees (payroll area 1500), which includes all those working in hospitals, clinics, clinical departments of the College of Medicine and administrative units (except where indicated by the employee’s supervisor)

 - All Physical Plant Division (Medical Center and campus) employees